Bioremediation: Landfarming

+In situ vs. Ex situ

+Ex situ techniques are often more expensive because of excavation and transportation costs to the treatment facility, while in situ techniques are performed at the site of contamination so they only have installation costs.
+While there is less cost there is also less of an ability to determine the scale and spread of the pollutant.
+The pollutant ultimately determines which bioremediation method to use.
+The depth and spread of the pollutant are other important factors.

 Heavy metals

-Heavy metals become present in the environment due to anthropogenic activities or natural factors.
-Anthropogenic activities include industrial emissions, electronic waste, and ore mining.
+Heavy metals are introduced into the environment by both anthropogenic activities and natural factors.
+Anthropogenic activities include industrial emissions, electronic waste, and mining.
 Natural factors include mineral weathering, soil erosion, and forest fires.
 Heavy metals including cadmium, chromium, lead and uranium are unlike organic compounds and cannot be biodegraded.
-However, bioremediation processes can potentially be used to reduce the mobility of these material in the subsurface, reducing the potential for human and environmental exposure.
+However, bioremediation processes can potentially be used to minimize the mobility of these material in the subsurface, lowering the potential for human and environmental exposure.
 Heavy metals from these factors are predominantly present in water sources due to runoff where it is uptake by marine fauna and flora.

+Hexavalent chromium (Cr[VI]) and uranium (U[VI]) can be reduced to less mobile and/or less toxic forms (e.g., Cr[III], U[IV]).
+Similarly, reduction of sulfate to sulfide (sulfidogenesis) can be used to immobilize certain metals (e.g., zinc, cadmium).